Genomics for Dermatology

 Cost and financial assistance

-*The course fee is subsidised by Wellcome Connecting Science Courses and Conferences and applies to non-commercial applicants.
+*The course fee is subsidised by Wellcome Connecting Science Learning and Training and applies to non-commercial applicants.
 Please contact us for the commercial fee.

 The fee will be requested once acceptance is confirmed.